eraofchaos/eraofchaos.github.io/es/units/Red Dragon.md

 ref: "Dragón Rojo"
 toc: true
 ---
-**Warning** Information on this page is ONLY for internal usage!
-Do not share it with another persons!
-{: .notice--danger}

 ## General information
  **Description:** Es el señor de los Dragones.
 Su rugido mueve a la acción a sus hermanos, pero también es una declaración de la dignidad de los Dragones.